|Dates / Deadlines:|

 EDUCO applicants must have taken five semesters of college-level French or the equivalent, including FREN 310; FREN 314 is highly recommended.
 Oxford College students applying to go abroad during their 4th semester must have completed FREN 314 or 310 at Oxford and must have permission from Academic Affairs at Oxford.
 Grades of B or better are required in the pre-requisite French courses.

-Please note: Students who have not taken the pre-requisite French courses but who have a strong background and good grades in intermediate French may still be able to apply - students should consult the CIPA Advisor or the French Department for further information.
+Please note: Students who have not taken the pre-requisite French courses but who have a strong background and good grades in intermediate French may still be able to apply - students should consult Study Abroad Programs and the French Department for further information.

 * Students with below 3.0 GPA minimum may petition to apply to this program.
-Please meet with the CIPA Advisor for more information or view GPA Waiver Process.
+Please meet with your study abroad adviser for more information or view GPA Waiver Process.

 Courses: EDUCO students take a normal load of four courses per semester, worth a total of 16 Emory credits.
 Students generally choose two of their courses from those offered by EDUCO; for the other two courses, students choose from a wide variety of course offerings, including science courses, from the University of Paris system.